elixir-makeup/makeup/CONTRIBUTING.md

 This document is a work in progress.
 Educating people so that they can contribute (especially new lexers) is a priority.
-A tool such as Makeup depends ond the work of many people, as no one is proeficient in all the programming languages Makeup might have to highlight.
+A tool such as Makeup depends ond the work of many people, as no one is proficient in all the programming languages Makeup might have to highlight.

 Also, at the moment, the options recognized by the lexers are not documented properly.

-Currently only the Elixir lexer recognizes options.
+## Improving NimbleParsec's Documentation

-## Improving ExSpirit's Documentation
+Makeup lexers depend on NimbleParsec.

-Makeup lexers depend on ExSpirit.
+The NimbleParsec docs and test suite are somewhat lacking at the moment.
-The ExSpirit docs are somewhat lacking at the moment.
+Teaching people how to use NimbleParsec is important if we want to encourage new contributions.
-Teaching people how to use ExSpirit is important if we want to encourage new contributions.
+Currently, not many people are using NimbleParsec, so building a knowledge base around it might be important.

 # Adoption and Marketing